-Unreal Mobile simply offers unlimited plans with high-speed data available in 3GB, 8GB, and 15GB chunks.
+Unreal Mobile simply offers unlimited plans with high-speed data available in 2GB, 3GB, and 12GB chunks.
 In all of these plans, talk and text are unlimited, and data drops to 2G speeds after you use your set amount.
-You will need to buy three months at once for these plans though you can save even more by buying six or twelve months.
+You can buy one month at a time for these plans though you can save even more by buying three or twelve months at a time.

 With low entry prices and some form of data on every plan, Unreal Mobile can be a good way to get connected in a budget.

-Wing offers plans with refreshing simplicity and clarity, starting with the Flip Phone Plan at just $12 per month with unlimited talk and text.
-From there, you can get data in 100MB, 1GB, 2GB, 3GB, and unlimited quantities with the top plan coming in at $55 per month.
+Wing offers plans with refreshing simplicity and clarity, starting with the Flip Phone Plan at just $20 per month with unlimited talk and text.
+From there, you can get data in 1GB, 2GB, 5GB, and unlimited quantities with the top plan coming in at $65 per month for 100GB of data.

 Alternative carriers (MVNOS)